Macaque — lion-tailed

 At the Detroit Zoo

 The lion-tailed macaque is covered in long, black hair.
-Its face is framed by a long, grey-colored mane.
+Its face is framed by a long, gray-colored mane.
 Its muzzle is a rich, black color.
 The lion-tailed macaque got its name from its long, tuft-tipped tail.